-(Other languages will be added as they become available.)
+(Other languages are added as they become available.)

 The World Bank has a new, modern and business-friendly Procurement Framework.
 This modernized approach means greater focus on value for money, more ways bidders to differentiate bids, and more opportunities for dialogue and discussion.